ipfs-shipyard/ipfs-primer/files-on-ipfs/README.md

 ## Prerequisites

-- You should have some familiarity with the commandline.
+- You should have some familiarity with the command line.
-- You should have `ipfs` installed: this Lesson will use go-ipfs, version 0.4.3-rc1.
+- You should have `ipfs` installed - the [previous tutorial](../install-ipfs) has instructions for that

 ## Learning Objectives
 These Lessons will teach you how to